bookofproofs/bookofproofs.github.io/_sources/history/20th-century/nash.md

 * One of Nash's students at MIT, Alicia Larde, became friendly with him and by the summer of 1955 they were seeing each other regularly.
 * He also had a special friendship with a male graduate student at this time: Jack Bricker.
 * Eleanor found out about Alicia in the spring of 1956 when she came to Nash's house and found him in bed with Alicia.
-* Alicia did not seem too upset at discovering that Nash had a child with Eleanor and deduced that since the affair had been going on for three years, Nash was probably not serious about her.
-* In 1956 Nash's parents found out about his continuing affair with Eleanor and about his son John David Stier.
-* The shock may have contributed to the death of Nash's father soon after, but even if it did not Nash may have blamed himself.
-* In February of 1957 Nash married Alicia; by the autumn of 1958 she was pregnant but, a couple of months later near the end of 1958, Nash's mental state became very disturbed.
 * At a New Year's Party Nash appeared at midnight dressed only with a nappy and a sash with "1959" written on it.
 * He spent most of the evening curled up, like the baby he was dressed as, on his wife's lap.
 * One student immediately dropped the course!
 Nash asked a graduate student to take over his course and vanished for a couple of weeks.
 * When he returned he walked into the common room with a copy of the New York Times saying that it contained encrypted messages from outer space that were meant only for him.
 * For a few days people thought he was playing an elaborate private joke.
 * Norbert Wiener was one of the first to recognize that Nash's extreme eccentricities and personality problems were actually symptoms of a medical disorder.
-* After months of bizarre behaviour, Alicia had her husband involuntarily hospitalised at McLean Hospital, a private psychiatric hospital outside of Boston.
 * Upon his release, Nash abruptly resigned from MIT, withdrew his pension, and went to Europe, where he intended to renounce his US citizenship.
-* Alicia left her newborn son with her mother, and followed the ill Nash.
 * She then had Nash deported - back to the United States.
 * After their return, the two settled in Princeton where Alicia took a job.
 * Nash's illness continued, transforming him into a frightening figure.
 * He spent most of his time hanging around on the Princeton campus, talking about himself in the third person as Johann von Nassau, writing nonsensical postcards and making phone calls to former colleagues.
-* They stoically listened to his endless discussions of numerology and world political affairs.
-* In January 1961 the despondent Alicia, John's mother, and his sister Martha made the difficult decision to commit him to Trenton State Hospital in New Jersey where he endured insulin-coma therapy, an aggressive and risky treatment, five days a week for a month and a half.
 * A long sad episode followed which included periods of hospital treatment, temporary recovery, then further treatment.
 * Alicia divorced Nash in 1962.
 * Nash spent a while with Eleanor and John David.